Skip to content

 • Vendors can rely on consent signals for GDPR compliance

-Challenges and opportunities for publishers with the TCF 2.2
+Challenges and opportunities for publishers

 However, these go hand in hand with opportunities for companies to build more sustainable business operations and enjoy competitive advantages.

-IAB TCF 2.2 challenges and opportunities
+IAB TCF v2.2 and v2.3 challenges and opportunities

 Data privacy is complex, and meeting TCF requirements may seem daunting.
 But as privacy regulations become nearly globally ubiquitous, and meeting privacy standards increasingly becomes critical to business success, companies need to be prepared to meet these challenges and seize opportunities.